moul/doc.cloud.online.net/www/documentation/docs_public/contents/howto/create_image.md

 ### Step 2 - Choose your Image

 In the Image section click the Images tab.
-Select the Image you take previously from the list below.
+Select the Image you created previously from the list below.

 ### Step 3 - Create your server

 Click the "Create Server" button.
 This action starts your server.
 In a few seconds, your server will be ready to use.

-The running server will be a template from your image.
+The running server will be an exact copy of your Image.